Tunnel explorer dies after being washed into Mississippi River during storm

 The incident began about 12:50 a.m.
-Sunday near the Marshall Avenue Bridge and ended with Ramsey County sheriff's deputies recovering a man's body about 11 a.m., the Sheriff's Office said.
-The victim's identity has yet to be released.
+Sunday near the Marshall Avenue Bridge and ended with Ramsey County sheriff's deputies recovering the man's body about 11 a.m., the Sheriff's Office said.
 Two other people washed into the river survived the ordeal.

+The Sheriff's Office identified the dead man as Tiquann "T.J."
+Davis Jr., 20 of Little Canada.
+Davis graduated from White Bear Lake High School in 2020.

 According to the Sheriff's Office: